alexamies/buddhist-dictionary/INSTALL-README.md

 ## Prerequisites
 1. Debian flavor of Linux
 2. About 10 GB of memory for the build server, much less for only the web app
+3. GCS bucket [optional for build script to upload artifacts]
-3. Attached block storage device
+4. Attached block storage device

 ## Basic Setup
 sudo apt-get update